spdx/spdx-spec/chapters/document-creation-information.md

 </SpdxDocument>
 ```

-NOTE In RDF, a namespace can be created for the external document reference if a short form name for the external reference is desired.
+NOTE: In RDF, a namespace can be created for the external document reference if a short form name for the external reference is desired.

 ## 6.7 License list version field <a name="6.7"></a>